AndroAvi/Titanic-Survival-Dataset-Analysis/README.md

 3. Different kinds of features-categorical, ordinal, numeric, alphanumeric, as well as textual.
 4. Outliers

-My goal here is to present and implement various methods of understanding the information contained inside the dataset that I've learnt through numerous books and courses.
+The goal here is to present and implement various methods of understanding the information contained inside the dataset that is explained with abstract information in several books and courses.

-In many ways, this is the first project that I'm doing to showcase the practices.

 The notebook contains the following files:
 1. training_data.csv : The training data which I've analyzed.